 I am one of a number of researchers at universities, think tanks, Federal and State government agencies, and research institutes around the country who have devoted our careers to the study of health insurance and the uninsured.
-I am proud that this research contributed to the congressional debate concerning national health reform legislation that began last summer.
+I am proud that this research contributed to the congressional debate concerning national health number of uninsured Americans.

-If confirmed, I look forward to joining with my colleagues in HHS and throughout the administration who are working closely with congressional leaders to bring costs under control and reduce the number of uninsured Americans.
+If confirmed, I look forward to joining with my colleagues in HHS and throughout the administration who are working closely with congressional leaders to bring costs under control and reduce the

 An important part of that effort will be to combine insights of researchers outside government with those of the exceptionally skilled, dedicated, and knowledgeable staff within the office of the ASPE.
 Of course, the scope of work at the office of the ASPE extends well beyond national health policy.
-My prior research in mental health policy and on the health of children has made me wellaware of the significance of the broad spectrum of HHS programs.
+My prior research in mental health policy and on the health of children has made me well-aware of the significance of the broad spectrum of HHS programs.